-- Students will be in the assigned country for up to seven nights, with five to six full days of field/service learning experience.
-Activities will be designed by the faculty member, based on the number of students in the cohort, levels of international experience, and professional interests.
+- Students will be in the assigned country for up to seven nights, with five to six full days of field/service-learning experience.

 - TCSPP will arrange an agreement with one or more international organizations in country in order to facilitate the course activities.

 - A minimum of one full time TCSPP faculty member will accompany students during this first international field experience.